 For more information about recognising and responding to trauma in children, visit Be You and join today.

 - Be You ‘Family partnerships’ modules: beyou.edu.au/learn/family-partnerships

 - Fact sheets available: www.psychology.org.au/for-the-public/Psychology-topics/Disasters

-The Child development and trauma guide, found at www.secasa.com.au/pages/child-development-and-trauma-guide, includes ‘Possible indicators of trauma’, ‘Trauma impact’ and ‘Support following trauma’ for the following age groups: Birth–12 months; 12 months–3 years; 3–5 years; 5–7 years.
+- The Child development and trauma guide, produced by the South Eastern Centre Against Sexual Assault and Family Violence, can be found at www.secasa.com.au/pages/child-development-and-trauma-guide, and includes ‘Possible indicators of trauma’, ‘Trauma impact’ and ‘Support following trauma’ for ages birth to 12 months; 12 months to 3 years; 3 to 5 and 5 to 7 years.